 From a historical perspective, China’s status as the world’s leading emitter is relatively recent.
 During most of the 19th and 20th centuries, Chinese emissions were modest.
 Then, in the early part of this century, as the Chinese economy boomed, Chinese emissions began to skyrocket, overtaking those from the United States around 2006.
-China’s cumulative emissions of carbon dioxide since the beginning of the Industrial Revolution are less than half those from the United States or Europe.
+China’s cumulative emissions of carbon dioxide since the beginning of the Industrial Revolution are roughly half those from the United States.
 (Carbon dioxide, the leading heat-trapping gas, stays in the atmosphere for many years once emitted.)

 This Guide examines Chinese climate change policies.
 It starts with a review of Chinese emissions.
 It then explores the impacts of climate change in China and provides a short history of the country’s climate policies.
 The bulk of the Guide discusses China’s principal climate policies, explaining the policy tools the Chinese government uses to address climate change and related topics.
 Appendices provide background on institutions that shape climate policy in China.

 What are “climate policies”?
-Monetary and fiscal policies a ect emissions and could therefore qualify, as could policies on many other topics.
-This Guide does not catalog all policies that could a ect emissions or the climate, but instead focuses on policies most directly related to climate change, including those on energy, transportation, urbanization, forestry, climate adaptation and climate diplomacy.
+Monetary and fiscal policies affect emissions and could therefore qualify, as could policies on many other topics.
+This Guide does not catalog all policies that could affect emissions or the climate, but instead focuses on policies most directly related to climate change, including those on energy, transportation, urbanization, forestry, climate adaptation and climate diplomacy.

-Work Plan for Controlling Greenhouse Gas Emissions in the 13th Five-Year Plan, issued by the State Council in October 2016;4 and
+- Work Plan for Controlling Greenhouse Gas Emissions in the 13th Five-Year Plan, issued by the State Council in October 2016;

-Several themes run through these documents, including strong support for low-carbon development and commitments to cutting coal use, scaling up non-fossil energy, promoting sustainable urbanization, investing in industries of the future and participating actively in climate diplomacy.
+Several themes run through these documents, including strong commitments to low-carbon development, cutting coal use, scaling up clean energy sources, promoting sustainable urbanization and participating actively in climate diplomacy.

 Implementation is fundamental to any policy.
 This is especially true in China, where policy implementation can be a considerable challenge.
 Key ministries may fail to coordinate.
 Resources for enforcement may be lacking.
 Policies designed to achieve different objectives may conflict.
 The priorities of provincial leaders may not align with policies from Beijing.
 For these reasons and more, stated policies—while important—are just part of the picture when it comes to understanding the Chinese response to climate change.